Spain

 5. Dive into the past in Dalt Vila

 Dalt Vila – which literally means ‘High Town’ – is the older and (predictably) higher half of Ibiza Town.
 A UNESCO World Heritage Site, it’s where you’ll find some stunning examples of Ibiza’s history and culture – a story told through architecture, art and the various museums that can be found in the area.
-Inside the fortified walls you’ll also find shops, bars and restaurants, so take some time to wander around and enjoy the views across the Mediterranean offered from the bastions.
+Inside the fortified walls, you’ll also find shops, bars, and restaurants, so take some time to wander around and enjoy the views across the Mediterranean from the bastions.

-If you feel like something a little more hands-on, try the Museum of Contemporary Art on the Ronda Narcis Putget.
-Celebrating the work of modern Ibizan artists, it makes a great change of pace and offers another, gentler perspective on life on the island.
-Another Dalt Vila can’t-miss is the Archaeological Museum, which is full of fascinating artefacts and objects that trace the island’s rich and fascinating history – for instance, did you know it was invaded by Norway in the Twelfth Century?
+Try the Museum of Contemporary Art on the Ronda Narcis Putget if you feel like something a little more hands-on.
+Celebrating the work of modern Ibizan artists, it makes a great change of pace and offers a gentler perspective on life on the island.
+Another Dalt Vila can’t-miss is the Archaeological Museum, which is full of fascinating artefacts and objects that trace the island’s rich and fascinating history – for instance, did you know Norway invaded it in the Twelfth Century?
 Now you do!

 6. Explore some lost caves